 Sometimes it’s better to leave well alone.
 It’s the, ‘If you pick at it, it will never get better!’ analogy.

-At other times a digital bandage will do until the patient recovers.
+At other times a digital bandage or a lighter appoach to graphic design will do until the patient recovers.

 Sure, there are times when you need a full operation otherwise there’s no saving you!

 It’s all about the health of your website.

 If you constantly mess with your site, you’re contributing to the problems that arise from it.

 If you have downtime, customers arrive and the site is being reworked.